Landmark-Based NavigationView Package on GitHub

 $ roslaunch interbotix_xslocobot_landmark_nav xslocobot_landmark_nav.launch robot_model:=locobot_px100 localization:=true

 This will launch the navigation stack, as well as a command line application in a new terminal.
-This application simply displays the active landmarks and asks you to choose one to navigate to.
+This application simply displays the active landmarks and asks you to choose the ID of the one you would like to navigate to.

 Once selected, the application will send a pose goal to the move_base node where it will then drive the robot to the location.